 An article is considered low cost if the cost of an item (or the aggregate costs if more than one item) distributed

-to a single recipient in a tax year is not more than $5, indexed annually for inflation.
-The maximum cost of a low cost article
+to a single recipient in a tax year isn’t more than $10.60, indexed annually for inflation.
+The cost of an article is the

 Employee association sales.